easttennesseecc-star/Q-Top-Dog-IDE/UNIFIED_AUTH_START_HERE.md

 ## What You Asked For ✅

 > "I want to do a one sign-in thing for all components like llm models and any lite llm models for coding that are free.
-Can I sign into github and copilot as well that way I can integrate copilot and be able to use the repository from the Q-IDE"
+Can I sign into github and copilot as well that way I can integrate copilot and be able to use the repository from the Top Dog"

 ## What You're Getting 🎉